 We know that checking out a church for the first time might be a little intimidating.
 We’d love make your first connection with Student Soul as relaxed and enjoyable for you as possible. :-)

-In total, Student Soul worship services last no more than 75 minutes.
-We often dial it back to around 60 minutes during winter and as study workloads pile it up, allowing an extra 15 minutes of overflow time if needed.
+In total, Student Soul worship services last an hour and a half.
+We sometimes dial it back a little during winter and as study workloads pile it up.

-We have doors open from 7pm, and we invite you to come from then onward for a cup of tea and a biscuit.
+We have doors open from 7:00pm, and we invite you to come about then for a cup of tea and a biscuit (woohooo!).
 It’s a relaxed space, and you can either sit and enjoy or have a chat with some other people.
 There is music on in the background.

-For being there ready for the beginning, we recommend walking in the door by 7:25pm.
+For being there ready for the beginning, we recommend walking in the door by 7:10pm.
 But if you do come late and we have already started, it’s no stress.
-You’re totally welcome, and you should just stroll on in and get settled.
+You’re totally welcome, and you should just stroll on in and up the stairs and get settled.

 It’s a relaxed atmosphere.
 Just wear whatever you would wear if you were hanging out with mates or at home, say street casual or something like that.
 You’re welcome to dress with a little class if you want to!
 But it’s just up to you.